 - Kelly, James (2013).
 Convent Management.
 Volume 5 of six volume sources and editorial series.
 Pickering & Chatto.

 Chapter in book

-- Kelly, James E. (Forthcoming).
+- Kelly, James E. (2017).
 English Women Religious, the Exile Male Colleges and National Identities in Counter-Reformation Europe.
 In College Communities Abroad: Education, Migration and Catholicism in Early Modern Europe.
-Chambers, Liam & O'Connor, Thomas Manchester University Press.
+Chambers, Liam & O'Connor, Thomas Manchester: Manchester University Press.
+198-220.

 - Kelly, James E. (2015).
 Bringing it all back home: Mary Butler (1641-1723) - Benedictine Abbess of Ypres.
 In Treasures of Irish Christianity volume 3: To the Ends of the Earth.
 Ryan, Salvador Veritas.
 64-66.